-The Department of Engineering Science holds a bronze Athena Swan award to recognise advancement of gender equality: representation, progression and success for all.
+The Department holds a bronze Athena Swan award to recognise advancement of gender equality: representation, progression and success for all.
+We have an active Equality and Diversity Committee who evaluate our position and help formulate plans to take us forward.